Robbins Watson Logo

 Creating a Testamentary Trust through your Will offers several benefits that a standard Will cannot provide:

-- The assets in the trust are legally owned by the trustee, not the beneficiaries.
-This means creditors or ex-spouses of beneficiaries may have limited access to these assets.
+• The trustee legally holds the trust assets, not the beneficiaries.
+As a result, creditors or ex-spouses of beneficiaries may have limited access to these assets.

-- During a marriage breakdown, a well-structured Testamentary Trust may safeguard assets from being divided as part of a property settlement.
-However, the Family Court has the power to consider trust assets in certain circumstances, so careful planning is essential.
+• During a marriage breakdown, a well-structured Testamentary Trust may safeguard assets from property division.
+However, the Family Court can still consider trust assets in some circumstances, so careful planning remains essential.
+See https://www.fcfcoa.gov.au/fl

-- With a standard Will, beneficiaries receive their inheritance in their own name and pay tax on any income earned at their personal marginal tax rate — potentially as high as 47%.
+• With a standard Will, beneficiaries receive their inheritance in their own name and pay tax on any income at their personal marginal tax rate, which can reach 47%.
+More details: https://www.ato.gov.au/rates/individual-income-tax-rates

-- In a Testamentary Trust, the trustee can distribute income among beneficiaries, including minor children.
-Unlike other trusts, minors are entitled to the full adult tax-free threshold (around $18,200) before being taxed.
+• In contrast, a Testamentary Trust allows the trustee to distribute income among beneficiaries, including minors.
+Importantly, minors can access the full adult tax-free threshold (around $18,200) before tax applies.

-- Example: If a Testamentary Trust earns $100,000 in rental income and has six minor grandchildren, each child could receive $16,670 without paying tax.
-If the same assets were left directly to adult beneficiaries, the income could be taxed heavily.
+• For example, if a Testamentary Trust earns $100,000 in rental income and has six minor grandchildren, the trustee could distribute $16,670 to each child without triggering tax.

 Testamentary Trusts can be tailored to suit your unique circumstances.
 You can decide:

-- Who will be the trustee and any backup trustees.
+• Who will act as trustee and any backup trustees.

-- How and when beneficiaries can access the income or capital of the trust.
+• How and when beneficiaries can access trust income or capital.

-- Conditions to prevent vulnerable beneficiaries, such as those with addictions or poor financial management, from misusing their inheritance.
+• Conditions that help protect vulnerable beneficiaries, such as those with addictions or poor financial management.

 Is a Testamentary Trust Right for You?